 Antoinette holds a BA in Fine Art, and an MA in Art and the Public Sphere.
 She has performed in street arts festivals across the UK including Bedlam Fair, Mintfest, and Derby Festé.
 In 2015 founded Freckled Mischief – a street theatre company specialising in public participation.
 For her PhD she co-devised a model of guerrilla public engagement that embraces risk, and relies on the facilitator-performers to create safe, playful, and imaginative spaces in the public realm.

-Antoinette is currently teaching in the Fine Art department at Loughborough University, writing up her PhD, and developing collaboratively mischievous projects.
+Antoinette is currently teaching undergraduates in Art History & Visual Culture, and Fine Art Studio Practice departments at Loughborough University.
+Now her PhD is (almost) complete she is developing collaboratively mischievous projects.

 The aim of Antoinette’s practice-based research is to discover what happens when street theatre performers are deliberately agonistic with participants in the public realm.
 In her thesis she scrutinises: (1) the definition, origin, and underpinning concepts of Chantal Mouffe’s agonism, (2) how Mouffe applies agonism to art practice, (3) how agonism relates participatory art practices, (4) how agonism can be facilitated by mischief and performed in public, (5) how the data gathered in public realm performances challenges Mouffe’s conception of agonism, and art practice, and (6) the implications and significance of agonistic art practice.
 The contribution to knowledge her thesis will make is specifying how agonistic art practice is valuable, and pertinent to participatory art practice.